 - 1. Check with your major professor regarding the conference you wish to attend.
 Obtain his or her approval before proceeding with the next step. - 2.
-Fill out the ME Student Travel Form and turn it into Neely in 2025 Black Engineering - 3.
-Fill out the PAG application. - 4.
-Once the appropriate departments have reviewed the PAG, a copy will be returned to you indicating the amount of support for which you are eligible.
+Fill out the ME Student Travel Form and turn it into the main office in 2043 Black Engineering - 3.
+Fill out the PAG application.

+4. Once the appropriate departments have reviewed the PAG, a copy will be returned to you indicating the amount of support for which you are eligible.